jdeda/iOS-FireNotes/README.md

 <img src="GitAssets/banner_01.png" alt="drawing" width="650"/>

 ## 📕 About
-`FireNotes` is a simple note taking app heavily based on Apple's `Notes` app.
+`FireNotes` is a simple native iOS note taking app heavily based on Apple's `Notes` app.
 This app shares many features with Apple's app, certainly not all, and has some of its own unique features for a better user experience.
 Written under iOS16.2.

 ## 🕹 Features